Taipei Adventist American School: History

-An adjacent property with a large three story 100 year old traditional farmhouse that holds a multi-purpose meeting room, offices, a guest room, a board room and two faculty houses.
-There is also another 4 acres of park-like grounds.

 Academics

 TAAS specializes in holistic individualized American-style instruction in a way not possible in a larger school setting.
 As part of the Adventist education system TAAS focuses on intellectual, spiritual, physical, and social education.
 TAAS believes that in a smaller family-type setting with a lower student/teacher ratio that not only is learning benefited, but social development is also enhanced.
 In fact students consistently score 12 months or 1 grade level ahead of their American peers.
 Children that are part of the SDA education system become more independent and do better academically because the “teachers have higher expectations of students and encourage them to take hard classes.
 They are more likely to support the notion that ‘God doesn’t make junk’ and that students are often capable of achieving more than they realize."

-Because of the western-style education students are encouraged to take responsibilities for their own learning apart from the pressures of the teacher or other authorities.
-Students learn how to act independently and act cooperatively.
-Christian morals and values are another integral part of the education system.
-Integrity, honesty, respect for others, and responsibility are cultivated.

-TAAS offers learning support services for children with mild to significant need.

-Almost 100 percent of TAAS graduates continue their education at another American-based curriculum institution either in Taiwan or abroad.
-The vast majority choose to continue at The Primacy Collegiate Academy, Taipei American School, Taipei European School, or another school in the United States.

-TAAS is accredited by the Adventist Accrediting Association.

-Student body

-The combined K-8 school enrollment is approximately 120.
-The student body is made up of 17 different nationalities with the majority being American, Canadian, Korean, Japanese, and Philippine, respectively.
-TAAS abides by the Republic of China Foreign Schools Law, which requires all international schools to only admit students who hold non-ROC (Taiwan) passports.